 Spoilers for The Rise of Skywalker and Star Wars in general.

 The original movies do have their share of flaws.
 There are scenes that go on way too long and others, which are glossed over too quickly.
 There is a notable lack of racial diversity in the cast – not uncommon for movies in the 1970s/80s – and there is an even more notable lack of women not named Leia, which was uncommon even in the 1970s and 1980s.
-However, the whole is somehow greater than the sum of their parts and even forty years on, the original trilogy manages to be the rare case of an almost perfect spectacle.
+However, with Star Wars the whole is somehow greater than the sum of its parts and even forty years on, the original trilogy is the rare case of an almost perfect spectacle.

 As for the prequel trilogy, I don’t hate them as much as some others do, but I don’t love them either.
 There are things to like about the prequels.
-The visuals are gorgeous, they flesh out the Star Wars universe and its politics in a way the original trilogy didn’t, they turn R2-D2 into a much more important character than he originally was (R2 is the only one who knows what’s going on) and the prequels made me like Obi-Wan, a character I didn’t particularly like in the original trilogy, because here was the grumpy grandfather from the 1980 version of Little Lord Fauntleroy (which is a Christmas classic in Germany) being grumpy some more and never softening like in Little Lord Fauntleroy, but basically lying to Luke and everybody else.
+The visuals are gorgeous, they flesh out the Star Wars universe and its politics in a way the original trilogy didn’t, they turn R2-D2 into a much more important character than he originally was (R2 is the only one who knows what’s going on) and the prequels made me like Obi-Wan, a character I didn’t particularly like in the original trilogy.
+To me, Obi-Wan as played by Alec Guinness was the grumpy grandfather from the 1980 version of Little Lord Fauntleroy (which is a Christmas classic in Germany) being grumpy some more and never softening like in Little Lord Fauntleroy, but basically lying to Luke and everybody else.
 Of course, Yoda lies as well, but we forgive Yoda, because he is cute.

 As for the sequel trilogy, my feelings are mixed.
 As movies and entertainment, they are much better than the prequel trilogy, though not quite up to the standards of the originals.
 But when Disney bought Lucasfilm and the sequel trilogy was first announced, my initial reaction was, “That story has been told.
 We don’t need any sequels, let alone sequels not written/overseen by the original creator George Lucas.”

-The sequels on the other hand tell us that the New Republic never really worked out (and is unceremoniously destroyed in a blink-and-you’ll-miss-it scene).
-Worse, our heroes – the characters we spent three movies rooting for – turned out to be complete and utter failures.
+The sequels on the other hand tell us that the New Republic never really worked out (and is unceremoniously destroyed in a blink-and-you’ll-miss-it scene in The Force Awakens).
+Worse, our heroes – the characters we spent three movies rooting for – turned out to be failures at pretty much everything.
 Han and Leia’s relationship, one of science fiction’s greatest love stories, didn’t work out, they split up and turned out to be inept parents, too, who lost their kid to the Dark Side.
-And Luke Skywalker turned out to be a complete and utter failure as a Jedi and a total arse besides, who tried to kill his own nephew, driving him to the Dark Side, and then spent twenty years or so hiding away on a rock in the middle of nowhere, never washing his hair.
+And Luke Skywalker turned out to be a complete and utter failure as a Jedi and a total jerk besides, who tried to kill his own nephew, driving him to the Dark Side, and then spent twenty years or so hiding away on a rock in the middle of nowhere, never washing his hair.
 Oh yes, and he also likely died a virgin, still unhappily in love with his sister.
 In fact, when I first watched The Last Jedi with my Mom, her reaction to grumpy old Luke was, “What an arsehole!”
 Honestly, these are awful fates for some of our favourite characters.
-They lived miserable lives and died miserable deaths – with the possible exception of Leia who was always the most competent one.
+They lived miserable lives and died miserable deaths – with the possible exception of Leia, who was always the most competent one.
 Even the Expanded/Legends Universe gave these characters more of a shot at happiness.

 Considering that all of the original cast except for those actors like Peter Cushing and Alec Guinness who had already been old when the first movie came out were still alive when The Force Awakens was made, I understand the decision to set the movie approx. thirty years after the originals and use the original cast.
 But from a narrative point of view, The Force Awakens would have worked better, if it had been set one hundred rather than thirty years after Return of the Jedi and Kylo Ren would have been Darth Vader’s great-great-grandson rather than grandson.
 For example, Simon R. Green deliberately set his second Deathstalker trilogy about two hundred years after the first, starring distant maybe descendants of the original characters, to avoid undermining a series which a) was always more clear-eyed about how revolutions really work out than Star Wars ever was, and b) killed off most of the characters we really cared about in the final book of the original series anyway.